speedata/publisher/doc/manual/doc/description-en/xpath.md

 sd:imagewidth(\<filename or URI schema\>) | Natural width of the image in grid cells.
 Attention: if the image is not found, the width of the file-not-found placeholder will be returned.
 Therefore you need to check in advance if the image exists. sd:file-exists(\<filename or URI schema\>) | True if file exists in the current search path.
 Otherwise it returns false. sd:format-number(Number or string, thousands separator, comma separator) | Format the number and insert thousands separators and change comma separator.
-Example: `sd:format-number(12345.67, ',','.')` returns the string `12,345.67`. sd:format-string(Number or string,formatting instructions) | Return a text string with the number formatted as given by the formatting instructions.
+Example: `sd:format-number(12345.67, ',','.')` returns the string `12,345.67`. sd:format-string(object, object, ... ,formatting instructions) | Return a text string with the objects formatted as given by the formatting instructions.
 These instructions are the same as the instructions by the C function `printf()`. sd:even(\<number\>) | True if number is even.
 Example: `sd:even(sd:current-page())` sd:odd(\<number\>) | True if number is odd. sd:groupwidth(\<string\>) | Return the number of gridcells of the given group’s width.
 The argument must be the name of an existing group.
 Example: `sd:groupwidth('My group')`